-The former Barcelona boss has accused Arsene Wenger's side of merely waiting for the Bavarians to lose the ball in the hope of hitting their hosts on the counterattack
+The former Barcelona boss says Arsene Wenger's side merely waited for the Bavarians to lose the ball in the hope of hitting their hosts on the counterattack

-"We had a lot of control but the opponent didn't come to push," the former Spain international told his club's official website.
+"We had a lot of control but the opponent didn't come to push," he told Bayern's official website.

 "It's 2-0 in the head of the players and it's not easy.
 We're 2-0 up and we wanted just to control the game.

 "We didn't want to attack too much but we got forward many times and we dominated the game.

 "We were very intelligent.
 We wanted to stifle Arsenal's counterattacks and control the game.

 "We only allowed them one chance in the first half.
 All Arsenal did was wait for us to lose the ball.
 Overall, we did very well.